Gold River Productions, Inc. - GuruFocus.com

-DALLAS, TX / ACCESSWIRE / October 20, 2022 / Gold River Productions, Inc. (OTC Pink:GRPS) ("GRPS") (http://www.transamaqua.com ) (D/B/A Trans American Aquaculture) announced today that seafood industry veteran Jeff Sedacca has been named to the company's board of directors effective immediately.
+DALLAS, TX / ACCESSWIRE / October 21, 2022 / Gold River Productions, Inc. (OTC Pink:GRPS) ("GRPS") (http://www.transamaqua.com ) (D/B/A Trans American Aquaculture) announced today that it has added three additional members to its Board of Directors.

-Mr. Sedacca is a current board member of the Global Seafood Alliance (GSA).
-The Global Seafood Alliance is the leading group based in North America that advances responsible seafood practices worldwide through education, advocacy, and demonstration.
-Founded in 1997 and the driver behind certifications such as BAP (Best Aquaculture Practices), GSA found its footing with worldwide implications in 2005 when it was endorsed and supported by Walmart and others including Darden Restaurants.
-Mr. Sedacca, a respected authority on the United States on the domestic shrimp industry as well as imported products sits on GSA's board along with leading seafood representatives from companies such as Sam's Club, Red Lobster, US Foods, and other corporate giants that are substantial players and buyers in the seafood industry.
+The company has officially confirmed the appointment of Adam Thomas as Chairman of Trans American Aquaculture.
+Adam Thomas is the Chief Executive Officer and a co-founder of Trans American Aquaculture.
+He has spent the last twenty years in high level roles spanning operations, corporate strategy, and financial oversight.
+Prior to Trans American Aquaculture, Mr. Thomas was a Vice President at JPMorgan Chase where he led various operational and strategic groups in both domestic and international markets.
+This experience led him to a Head of Corporate Strategy role at a consulting firm where he led multiple successful mergers & acquisitions that grew annual revenue from $30M to 100M.
+Mr. Thomas holds a bachelor's degree in communications from Bowling Green State University and an MBA from Capital University in Columbus, Ohio.

-Mr. Sedacca was the CEO of Sunnyvale Seafood until he retired in late 2021.
-Sunnyvale Seafood is the U.S. sales arm and wholly owned subsidiary of Goulian Aquatic Products Co., Ltd., a Chinese listed public company with annual revenues of $670,000,000 USD and a public market capitalization of over $4 billion.
-Prior to Mr. Sedacca's position as CEO of Sunnyvale Seafood, Mr. Sedacca was President at National Fish and Seafood where he ran the shrimp division.
-Mr. Sedacca was also the principal owner and executive of Lumar, a shrimp producer based in the US Gulf and Guatemala.
-Mr. Sedacca is a current board member of Gulf Shellfish Institute and Sterling Caviar/Aquafarms.
-Mr. Sedacca has direct sales channels into the buyer/decision makers of some of the largest seafood buyers in the United States.
+The company has also appointed Bolivar Prieto Torres to the Board of Directors.
+Bolivar Prieto Torres is the President of Excellaqua, S.A., one of the largest and most successful shrimp hatcheries in Ecuador.
+Mr. Torres has held numerous executive level positions within the aquaculture industry.
+His direct experience related to shrimp cultivation, shrimp production, shrimp processing, as well as international shrimp trade brings invaluable experience to the company's board of directors.
+Mr. Torres holds a degree in Agricultural Engineering from the Litoral Polytechnic School of Mechanical Engineering and Production Sciences in Guayaquil, Ecuador.

 Trans American Aquaculture, which recently went public through a reverse merger transaction with Gold River Productions, Inc. continues to see trends confirming an increasing demand for its broodstock and PL's from major aquaculture players including companies in Africa, Central America, Asia, India, and companies throughout North America.